-Cipriani Preschool - on pause 2.9-entering TK/Kindergarten #414002365 City Center Plaza - on pause 2.9 - entering TK/Kindergarten #414002827 Little Footsteps 2.0-entering TK/Kindergarten #414004607 Nesbit Puma Cubs Infants 6 weeks - 24 months #414001948 Nesbit Puma Cubs Preschool 2 - entering TK/Kindergarten #414001947 Redwood Creek Infants 6 weeks - 24 months #414004780 Redwood Creek Preschool 2 - entering TK/Kindergarten #414004779 Shores Preschool - on pause 2.9-entering TK/Kindergarten #414004487 School Age Programs Cipriani Site TK/Kindergarten to Fifth Grades #410518969 Nesbit Site Kindergarten to Eighth Grades #414001160 Shores Site TK/Kindergarten to Fifth Grades #414002640 Barrett Site Kindergarten to Fifth Grades California Heritage School RAMS Site - on pause Sixth through Eighth Grades #414000842
+Little Footsteps 2.0-entering TK/Kindergarten #414004607 Nesbit Puma Cubs Infants 6 weeks - 24 months #414001948 Nesbit Puma Cubs Preschool 2.0-entering TK/Kindergarten #414001947 Redwood Creek Infants 6 weeks - 24 months #414004780 Redwood Creek Preschool 2.0-entering TK/Kindergarten #414004779 School Age Programs Cipriani Site TK/Kindergarten to Fifth Grades #410518969 Nesbit Site Kindergarten to Eighth Grades #414001160 Shores Site TK/Kindergarten to Fifth Grades #414002640 Barrett Site Kindergarten to Fifth Grades California Heritage

-- The Department of Social Services (Community Care Licensing) has the right to interview children or review their records without parent or guardian notification. - Licensing has the right to interview staff and to inspect or audit facility records without prior consent. - The licensee shall make provisions for private interviews with any children or staff member and for the examination of all records relating to the operation any Footsteps Child Care, Inc. program site. - The Department has the authority to observe the physical condition of the child (ren), including conditions that could indicate abuse, neglect, or inappropriate placement. - Our adult to child ratio is approximately 1:3 for infant and toddlers, 1:8 for preschool and pre-kindergarten, 1:10 for children in grades Kindergarten to Second, 1:12 for grades Third through Fifth, and 1:14 for middle school youth. - All children are covered by an individual accident policy while attending our programs.
+- The Department of Social Services, Community Care Licensing has the right to interview children or review their records without parent or guardian notification. - The Department of Social Services, Community Care Licensing has the right to interview staff and to inspect or audit facility records without prior consent. - The licensee shall make provisions for private interviews with any children or staff member and for the examination of all records relating to the operation of any Footsteps Child Care program site. - The Department has authority to observe the physical condition of the child (ren), including conditions that could indicate abuse, neglect, or inappropriate placement. - If you have any questions about Community Care Licensing, please reach out to us. - To file a complaint regarding a state licensed community care facility or child care facility, please call 1-844-LET US NO (1-844-538-8766).
+If you wish to email your complaint, you can email it to: letusno@dss.ca.gov, or for more information, you can contact your local regional office.